Richardson Library has over 500,000 print books on site and over 1 million digital-books online.

 This guide will help you:

-Physics books begin with call number QC.
+Mathematics books begin with call number QA.
 Take a look at the complete classification below.

 Finding a book using the call numbers is pretty straightforward.
 The call number is made up of letters and numbers and books are shelved alphabetically by the first letter or letters in the call number:

 After the first letters is a number which is read as a simple whole number:

 The second part of the call number is another letter shelved alphabetically, but the number after is read as a a decimal:

 Q 141.
 C235

 Q 141 .
 C499999 comes before Q 141 .
 C5 because both '499999' and '5' are treated as decimals.